YatharthKumarSaxena/System-Design-in-JAVA/Low_Level_Design/Mini_Projects/Vehicle_Renting_System_Project/Vehicle_Renting_Elements/README.md

 - [🎯 Final Takeaway](#-final-takeaway)

 ## 📖 **Introduction**
-This project simulates a **Vehicle Renting System**, where users can rent vehicles from various renting houses, with features such as managing vehicle availability, generating tickets, and applying discounts for VIP users.
+This Folder simulates a **Vehicle Renting System**, where users can rent vehicles from various renting houses, with features such as managing vehicle availability, generating tickets, and applying discounts for VIP users.

 The system focuses on modularity, scalability, and flexibility.
 It is built using Object-Oriented Programming (OOP) principles and practices.